Lions take Tennessee QB Hooker on busy 2nd day of NFL draft

 The 2022 SEC Offensive Player of the Year, who is from Greensboro, North Carolina, spent the past two seasons at Tennessee after playing in three seasons in four years at Virginia Tech.

-Hendon completed 68.8% of his passes for Volunteers, breaking Peyton Manning’s school record, and he threw 58 touchdown passes and five interceptions in two years with the program.
+Hooker completed 68.8% of his passes for the Volunteers, breaking Peyton Manning’s school record, and he threw 58 touchdown passes and five interceptions in two years with the program.

-LaPorta, meanwhile, compared himself to the former Hawkeyes who play, or have played, his position in the NFL, such as Hockenson and Dallas Clark.
+LaPorta, meanwhile, compared himself to former Hawkeyes such as T. J. Hockenson and Dallas Clark.

 “I feel like I’m right up there,” said LaPorta, who watched the draft with family and friends in his hometown of Highland, Illinois.